Reviewing Frontline Ltd. (FRO)'s and Scorpio Tankers Inc. (NYSE:STNG)'s results | New Business Observer

 |3.00

-The shares of both Frontline Ltd. and Scorpio Tankers Inc. are owned by institutional investors at 21.1% and 57.2% respectively.
-Insiders owned 33.8% of Frontline Ltd. shares.
-On the other hand, insiders owned about 3.2% of Scorpio Tankers Inc.’s shares.
+Roughly 21.1% of Frontline Ltd. shares are held by institutional investors while 57.2% of Scorpio Tankers Inc. are owned by institutional investors.
+Insiders held roughly 33.8% of Frontline Ltd.’s shares.
+On the other hand, insiders held about 3.2% of Scorpio Tankers Inc.’s shares.

 Performance